Wahab901278/telecom-customer-churn-prediction/README.md

 This dataset focuses on individuals who either retain telecom services (Not Churn) or leave the telecom company (Churn) based on various inputs and services offered.
 The dataset consists of **7,043 observations** and **21 features**, with only one column containing missing values, which I addressed through imputation.
 There are no outliers present in the dataset.

-However, I encountered challenges during the encoding process due to the repetition of the "no service provider" category across six consecutive columns with identical values, which I successfully managed.

 I implemented three machine learning classification algorithms—**Random Forest Classifier**, **Naïve Bayes**, and **K-Nearest Neighbors (KNN)**—and compared their prediction outputs.

 ### Results: